 Investigational medications will not usually be utilized in the Hospital.
-In the event that the use of such a medication is requested by anyone on the Medical Staff, an appropriate protocol for its use will be formulated by the pharmacist and the ordering Practitioner in consultation with the Clinical Committee Chair.
-Significant concerns on the part of the pharmacist and Clinical Committee Chair may preclude use of these medications in the Hospital.
+In the event that the use of such a medication is requested by anyone on the Medical Staff, an appropriate protocol for its use will be formulated by the pharmacist and the ordering Practitioner in consultation with the chair of the Clinical Committee.
+Significant concerns on the part of the pharmacist and Clinical Committee chair may preclude use of these medications in the Hospital.